Elvinzer/api-users/README.md

-Run npm start to start the server
+- npm install to get all the packages to start the server :
+- npm start
 To access to it :

 localhost:3500